palianah/mms-app/README.md

 * Get caching to work before the network requests fire.
 * Offer the ability to change repo owner and name (actions and reducers exist but no time was available to allow this)
 * Test coverage is NOT 100% - there are still certain things to test
-* Dan Abramov's opinion is that 100% coverage is oftem unrealistic: https://github.com/facebook/create-react-app/issues/1386
+* Dan Abramov's opinion is that 100% coverage is often unrealistic: https://github.com/facebook/create-react-app/issues/1386
 * Maybe for a test app like his it should be doable?

 ## To Run: